About Quantum Science and Technology

 - Topical Reviews: written by leading researchers in their fields, these articles present the background to and overview of a particular field, and the current state of the art.
 Topical review articles are typically invited by the Editorial Board.

 - Roadmaps: a collection of short 2–3 page perspectives on a topic.
 Each section has a different author(s), and the sections are combined together into one article for publication.
-Roadmaps capture the breadth of the hot topics in the field, and, as opposed to a Review article, they are more forward looking.
+Roadmaps capture the breadth of the hot topics in the field, and they are more forward looking than topical review articles.
 Each perspective should look at the history and status of the topic, current and future challenges, and advances in science and technology needed to address the challenges.

 - Comments: comment or criticism on work previously published in the journal.
 These are usually published with an associated reply.